strimzi/proposals/prevent-broker-scale-down-if-contains-partition .md

 The `scaleDown()` method contains the complete mechanism on how the broker is scaled down.
 So there, we will first create our `adminClient` and provide it with the Secrets.
 Then we will call the `getTopicNamesAndDescriptions()` method which will give us the `Collection<TopicDescription>`.

 The `getTopicNamesAndDescriptions()` method will call the `topicNames()` method to get the set of topic names and then these topic names will be used by the `describeTopics()` methods to get the `Collection<TopicDescription>`.
-Once the `Collection<TopicDescription>` is computed we will move back to the `scaledown()` method and there we will run a loop from `(previous replicas - 1)` to `current replicas` and inside the loop we will call the `brokersHasAnyTopics()` method which will take the `Collection<TopicDescription>` and `podId(index of the loop)` to check if the broker contains any partition and provide us with a boolean result.
+Once the `Collection<TopicDescription>` is computed we will move back to the `scaledown()` method and there we can call `brokerContainsPartition()` method which will take the `Collection<TopicDescription>` and then create a `hasAssignedTopicPartitions` which contains key as `podId` and value as `boolean` type.
+Now we can use this map to check if the broker contains any partition and provide us with a boolean result.
 ### What to do if a broker contains partitions?
 If a partition is detected over a broker then we should trigger some log warnings and let the partitions remain the same as they were before.
 For example, if we try to scale down the broker from 5 to 3, but the check detected that the broker to be scaled down contains a partition then we should keep the replicas as 5 only display the appropriate warnings.

+To handle the case, if broker contain some partitions, we can  create a variable named `scaleDown` which will be set to `false` by default and if broker doesn't contain any partition, then we will set this variable to `true` else, it will stay `false`.

-To handle the case, if broker contain some partitions, we can make use of an `if` statement.
-If we see the current code in the `scaleDown()` method we can see that we are checking whether we are using `StatefulSets` or `StrimziPodSets` and then doing the scale down accordingly, so we can introduce an `if` just before this logic.
-This `if` condition will check if the boolean result was `true` or `false`.
-If the result is `false` then we will return a succeeded future i.e. no need to scale down but if the result is `true` then we can run the logic of scale down as per `StatefulSets` or `StrimziPodSets`.
+Then we can use can an `if` statement to check if the boolean result is `true` or `false`.
+We will set this `if` just before the logic where scale down w.r.t to `StatefulSet` or `StrimziPodSet` happens.
+If the result is `false` then we will return a warning log as `Broker contains Partition` and return a succeeded future i.e. no need to scale down, but if the result is `true` then we can run the logic of scale down as per `StatefulSets` or `StrimziPodSets`.

+Error Handling

+If we somehow fail to connect to the Kafka Cluster or there are some other error which happens during the reconciliation, in that case also we will set the `scaleDown` variable to `false`, and provide a warning log on reason why the `scaleDown` was not done.

 ## Affected/not affected projects